jesstytam/specieshindex/README.md

 Releases](https://img.shields.io/github/downloads/jessicatytam/specieshindex/total.svg)]()

-`specieshindex` is a package that aims to gauge scientific influence of different species mainly using the h-index.
+`specieshindex` is a package that aims to gauge scientific influence of different species mainly using the *h*-index.

 ## Installation